 Fig Tree Bridge, Tarban Creek Bridge, Gladesville Bridge

-After that bridge, they continued on and crossed the second of the small bridges, Tarban Creek Bridge.
-Also not one of the 3.
+The first bridge is an old but smallish bridge – the Fig Tree Bridge.
+It opened in 1963 and spans the Lane Cove River.
+After that bridge, they continued on and crossed the second of the bridges Tarban Creek Bridge.
 This spans Tarban Creek, likewise, it has nice views east to the Harbour Bridge.
-Then they got to bridge #1 of the main 3 Bridges, the Gladesville Bridge.
+Then they got to bridge #2 of the main 3 Bridges, the Gladesville Bridge.
 It has wonderful views along Parramatta River towards the Harbour Bridge and the city.

 This bridge is on the main arterial thoroughfare of Victoria Road – from the western suburbs to the city (or vice versa).